Agenda

 10:00 AM – 12:00 PM

-Triple-pane insulated glass units (IGUs) with two low-emissivity (low-E) coatings have become popular in cold climates due to their increased thermal performance.
-While multiple low-E coatings reduce heat transfer through the glazed area, they also increase the IGU’s reflectance, which in combination with thermal loading poses the risk of unacceptable optical distortions.
+Triple-pane insulated glass units (IGUs) with two low-emissivity (low-E) coatings have become increasingly popular in cold climates for their superior thermal performance.
+While multiple low-E coatings effectively reduce heat transfer through the glazed area, they also heighten the IGU’s reflectance, which—when combined with thermal loading—can result in visible optical distortions.

 TRACK B